This-Is-Prince/agent-other-sdks/docs/coinmarketcap.md

 Example prompts:
 - "What is the CoinMarketCap ID for Ethereum?"
 - "Find all coins with 'bit' in their name"
-- "Show me a list of all active cryptocurrencies"
-- "Get information about the symbol ADA"
-- "Map cryptocurrency symbols to their unique IDs"

 ### Get Cryptocurrency OHLCV Data